konveyor/tackle-test-generator-cli/README.md

 ### Using a published Docker image

-The simplest way is to run the CLI is using a [published Docker image](https://github.com/konveyor/tackle-test-generator-cli/pkgs/container/tackle-test-generator-cli).
+The simplest way is to run the CLI using a [published Docker image](https://github.com/konveyor/tackle-test-generator-cli/pkgs/container/tackle-test-generator-cli).
 For each released version of TackleTest, the docker image (tagged with the version number) is published on the GitHub Container Registry.

 After pulling the image, set up the following alias commands for convenience: